Spiritual-Entanglement/rumc-snsg/Revelation/02-Rev-Introduction.md

 ## Source Material

 - **Main Book:**
-  - Revelation & the End of ALl Things by Craig R. Koester
+  - Revelation & the End of All Things by Craig R. Koester
 - **Supplemental Materials:**
   - Revelation for Everyone by N.T.
 Wright.
   - Revelation: The NIV Application Commentary by Craig S. Keener
-  - Four Views on the Book of Revelation (Counterpoints: Bible and Theolory) - Stanley Gundry and Marvin Pate
+  - Four Views on the Book of Revelation (Counterpoints: Bible and Theology) - Stanley Gundry and Marvin Pate

 ## Considerations Before Getting into the Scriptures